River Thames: Victorian era

 In the 19th century the quality of water in the Thames deteriorated further.
 The discharge of raw sewage into the Thames was formerly only common in the City of London, making its tideway a harbour for many harmful bacteria.
 Gasworks were built alongside the river, and their by-products leaked into the water, including spent lime, ammonia, cyanide, and carbolic acid.
 The river had an unnaturally warm temperature caused by chemical reactions in the water, which also removed the water's oxygen.
 Four serious cholera outbreaks killed tens of thousands of people between 1832 and 1865.
 Historians have attributed Prince Albert's death in 1861 to typhoid that had spread in the river's dirty waters beside Windsor Castle.
 Wells with water tables that mixed with tributaries (or the non-tidal Thames) faced such pollution with the widespread installation of the flush toilet in the 1850s.
 In the 'Great Stink' of 1858, pollution in the river reached such an extreme that sittings of the House of Commons at Westminster had to be abandoned.
 Chlorine-soaked drapes were hung in the windows of Parliament in an attempt to stave off the smell of the river, but to no avail.

 There followed a concerted effort to contain the city's sewage by constructing massive sewer systems on the north and south river embankments, under the supervision of engineer Joseph Bazalgette.
 Meanwhile, there were similar huge projects to ensure the water supply: reservoirs and pumping stations were built on the river to the west of London, slowly helping the quality of water to improve.
 The Victorian era was one of imaginative engineering.
 The coming of the railways added railway bridges to the earlier road bridges and also reduced commercial activity on the river.

-However, sporting and leisure use increased with the establishment of regattas such as Henley and the Boat Race.
-One of the worst river disasters in England was on 3 September 1878, when the crowded pleasure boat collided with the Bywell Castle, killing over 640 people.
+The Victorian period was a time of increasing leisure on the waterway.
+From the early nineteenth century onwards, thousands of Londoners flocked to estuary resorts, such as Southend-on-Sea and Gravesend.
+One of the worst river disasters in England was on 3 September 1878, when the crowded pleasure boat collided in the Thames estuary with the Bywell Castle, killing over 640 people.
+On the non-tidal river, sporting and leisure use increased with the establishment of regattas such as Henley and the Boat Race.

+The late Victorian period is sometimes called "the golden age of the Thames", as it was when thousands of people flocked to the fashionable riverside resorts west of London to enjoy boat outings, steam launch trips, regattas and carnivals.
+Recreational camping in the UK was also first popularised on the waterway during this period.